 The following courses, delivered by Norfolk County Council's (NCC) provider St Thomas Training, are open to staff and volunteers from all agencies working with adults at risk of harm .

 The courses are free to NCC staff and volunteers.
 The cost for staff from the voluntary, private and independent sector is £25 per half day and £50 per full day.
 We have a three for two discount.
 If an organisation books two places on any of the courses a third can be claimed for free.
 Click here for St Thomas Training Website to find dates and venues and to book places.

 A half day course for all staff and volunteers in contact with vulnerable adults who have not previously attended safeguarding training.
-Aim:
+This course aims:

 A half day course for staff and volunteers who have attended the safeguarding awareness course and require an update and to develop their knowledge and skills of safeguarding adults.
-Aim:
+This course aims:

 A two day course for managers in the voluntary, private and independent sector to enable them fulfil their safeguarding responsibilities effectively and work with their partners in the statutory sector to achieve, wherever possible, the outcomes service users wish to achieve for themselves.
 Click here for dates and times and to book a place

 Safeguarding Adults Reviews are conducted when a service user has died or experienced serious harm and there are concerns about how agencies have worked together to safeguard the person.
 Often in these cases staff have worked diligently and with great care and concern for the service use but with the benefit of hindsight an SAR can shine a light on how staff may have been caught up in complex inter agency or family dynamics which made it difficult to accurately assess the risks to the service user or hear the service users voice.